PurpleKingdomGames/indigo/indigo/docs/information/model-viewmodel-view.md

----
-id: model-viewmodel-view
-title: Model, ViewModel, & View
+# Model, ViewModel, & View
----

 The standard entry point traits define functions that talk about a `Model`, a `ViewModel`, and a "view" (in the form of a `present` function that returns a `SceneUpdateFragment`).